prospermbuma/subscription-tracker/README.md

 # Subscription Tracker
-The API that tracks user subscriptions of any real subscription based application.
+The API that tracks user's subscriptions of any real subscription-based application.

 ## Project Setup
 Run: